Italian-style chickpea farinata topped with charred broccoli, lemon and capers is a very simple to make but deeply satisfying meal.

 - Zest of one lemon (about 1 tsp)

-- 3 tbsp coconut oil (or olive oil)
+- 3 tablespoon coconut oil (or olive oil)

 - Small handful fresh parsley finely chopped